Take a snapshot of all data and store it in memtx_dir

 As long as there are any changes to the parent index memory through concurrent updates, there are going to be page splits, and therefore you need to have some extra free memory to run this command.
 10% of memtx_memory is, on average, sufficient.
 This statement waits until a snapshot is taken and returns operation result.

 Change notice: Prior to Tarantool version 1.6.6, the snapshot process caused a fork, which could cause occasional latency spikes.
-Starting with Tarantool version 1.6.6, the snapshot process creates a consistent read view and writes this view to the snapshot file from a separate thread (the “Write Ahead Log” thread).
+Starting with Tarantool version 1.6.6, the snapshot process creates a consistent read view and this view is written to the snapshot file by a separate thread (the “Write Ahead Log” thread).

 box.snapshot()does not cause a fork, there is a separate fiber which may produce snapshots at regular intervals – see the discussion of the checkpoint daemon.

 tarantool> box.info.version --- - 1.7.0-1216-g73f7154 ... tarantool> box.snapshot() --- - ok ... tarantool> box.snapshot() --- - error: can't save snapshot, errno 17 (File exists) ...